 A basic installation will install everything ponysay has to offer, except the prebuilt PDF manual and translated manpages.
-If you want to install exactly everything add the option --everything when running ./configure.
+If you want to install exactly everything add the option '--everything' when running ./configure.

-After --everything it is possible to remove unwanted parts, this can of cause be done without --everything.
-If you want to install the PDF manual to /usr/doc/ponysay.pdf add the option --with-pdf when running ./configure.
-To install a manpage translation add --with-man-LANG and substitute the the language code for LANG.
+After '--everything' it is possible to remove unwanted parts, this can of cause be done without '--everything'.
+If you want to install the PDF manual to '/usr/doc/ponysay.pdf' add the option '--with-pdf' when running ./configure.
+To install a manpage translation add '--with-man-LANG' and substitute the the language code for LANG.
 Currently the only translation is Spanish with the language code es.
-If you do not want the English manpage add the option --without-man.
-If you do not want the info manual add the option --without-info manual but are not privileged to execute install-info add the option --without-info-install.
+If you do not want the English manpage add the option '--without-man'.
+If you do not want the info manual add the option '--without-info'.
+If you are installing the info manual but are not privileged to execute install-info add the option '--without-info-install'.